hongyusu/hongyusu.github.io/_posts/2015-11-22-time-series-preference-data.md

   |**Actual date**|2015-08-17| 2015-11-17|
   |**Index**|0|92|

 - About 1.19% criterions are not unique to ad group meaning that keyword can be defined as `adgroup_id+criterion_id`.
-On the hand, 57.04% keywords are not unique to campaign meaning that we cannot combine `keyword_id` and `campaign_id`.
+On the hand, 57.04% keywords are not unique to campaign meaning that I cannot combine `keyword_id` and `campaign_id`.
 Different campaigns share keywords.

 - The histogram of the number of logs for campaign, keyword and date are shown in the following figure.